shubhamktiwari2004/RealTimeFaceAttendance/README.md

   -Attendance records are automatically updated in real-time.
 4)Download Attendance:
   -Navigate to the /download_csv route to download attendance records in CSV format.
-  -Attendance records are automatically updated in real-time.
-5)Download Attendance:
-  -Navigate to the /download_csv route to download attendance records in CSV format.

 # Acknowledgements